 The Open Converged Wireless project is a dedicated TIP community driven open source software project for the design, development & testing of converged indoor connectivity for Wi-Fi, SmallCells & PoE Switching.
-The project will focus on developing Deliverables that will cover whitebox hardware, embedded network software & cloud native automation software all well integrated, curated & tested.
+The project will focus on developing deliverables that will cover whitebox hardware, embedded network software & cloud native automation software all well integrated and tested nightly.

 Group activities include